The Death and Resurrection of

 In this perspective-changing talk, activist and author Shane Claiborne probes what it would look like for the church to rediscover its calling to stand for life and love in the midst of the challenges of poverty and gun violence.

 Gregory C. Ellison, II

 Reflecting on protests in Ferguson and the work of Howard Thurman, Gregory Ellison probes questions about identity, vocation, and how Christians can fight for freedom in authentic ways.

 Jesus, Judaism, and Justice

 Weaving together scholarly insight and personal story, noted Jewish New Testament scholar Amy-Jill Levine examines Jesus' claim to be "the way, the truth, and the life" (John 14:6) from an interfaith perspective.

 Reading the Bible as Poetry

 What if we thought about the Bible not as a story but as a poem?
-Old Testament professor Brent Strawn explores how reading Scripture as poetry can transform the way we understand its content, complexity, and candor.
+Old Testament professor Brent Strawn explores how reading Scripture as poetry can transform how we understand its content and function.